Revolution of Dignity: Protest march and initial clashes

-Raid on Party of Regions office and police retaliation

 At 11:23, the Berkut special police forces tried to launch an assault on the crowd, but the protesters attacked back.
 Two minutes later, the first report came that protesters were breaking down the doors of the Party of Regions headquarters on Lypska Street.
 At 11:30, protesters—including the journalist Tetyana Chornovol—sacked and set fire to the building.
 Two persons died as a result, including a programmer who worked at the headquarters.
 At 12:12, Minister of Healthcare Raisa Bohatyriova was attacked by protesters as she left Mariinskyi Park, but she escaped unharmed.
 By 12:30, the police had regained control of the Party of Regions office.

 By 13:00, thousands of police officers had encircled the government district and begun chasing down protesters.
 One protester with a head wound told the Kyiv Post that charging police officers had "smashed everybody" in their path.

 Around 13:30, four officers on Instytutska Street were stationed atop a building, lobbing stun grenades at the crowd and shooting, when protesters stormed the building and set part of it on fire.
 The protesters forced their way to the roof, forcing the police to retreat.
 The building on Instytutska Street was described as the scene of the day's most violent clashes.
 Berkut and Internal Troops servicemen opened a full-scale assault, firing directly into the crowd.
 There were reports of police using water cannons to break through.

 By mid-afternoon, police officers using tear gas drove as many as 10,000 protesters from Mariinskyi Park, where barricades had been built earlier in the day.
 Demonstrators threw stun grenades, filling the park with smoke.
 Other anti-government activists tried to keep the pro-government and anti-government forces apart.

 Multiple news outlets published photographs showing the police armed with AK-74 assault rifles.
 Former Deputy Minister of Internal Affairs Hennadiy Moskal speculated that they were Alpha Group units.
 A Berkut leader, Vladimir Krashevsky, said the armed police officers in black with yellow armbands were part of a Berkut unit that had been deployed to help evacuate the interior troops.

-Protesters re-occupied City Hall.
-And according to the Russian state-owned newspaper Izvestia, opposition activists armed with bats and iron rods beat a computer engineer, Valery Konstantinovich Zakharov, to death in the raid on the Party of Regions office.